How to Safeguard Family Stories

 How To Start Capturing Family Stories

 Whenever I’m asked how to start capturing family stories, my flippant answer is, “any way you want.”
 But really, I’m not trying to be facetious.
 If writing interests you, researching and capturing family stories is a great outlet to improve your craft.
-It’s a constant stream of new and interesting content, especially when you uncover something unexpected.
+It’s a constant stream of new and interesting content, especially when you uncover something unexpected, such as an old, handwritten poetry book.

 But we don’t need to be great writers to capture our stories.